Patterns for Blockchain Data Migration: Blockchain Migration Patterns

+\item This pattern works with any target blockchain regardless of whether it is new, pre-exists, or compatible.

+\item Latency depends on the volume of transactions, target blockchain's throughput, time to finality, concurrent transaction limit, and interdependencies among transactions.

+\item This pattern is suitable to recreate states embedded in a smart contract, e.g., tokens.
+However, native assets cannot be recreated as it violates systems invariants.

+\item This could be cost-prohibitive on a public blockchain, as fees are proportional to the number of transactions and data size.
+Fees could be reduced by aggregating transactions. \end{itemize}

+\paragraph{\textit{Related patterns}.} Accounts, initial states, and smart contracts need to be created on the target blockchain using relevant \textit{state load} and \textit{smart contract} patterns before replaying the transactions. \textit{Snapshotting} pattern is required to capture the list of transactions to replay. \textit{Off-chain data storage} and \textit{encrypting on-chain data} patterns are needed to add a PoE entry of aggregated transactions and updates to the ID database.

-\item [Known use]: After Bitcoin and Ethereum hard forks that spit each platform into two instances, TX replay has been used as an attack to double spend and change the state on both BC instances \cite{SFOX19} (which can be prevented by token burning).
+\paragraph{\textit{Known use}.} In Ethereum and Hyperledger transaction replay is used to validate a blockchain node after synchronizing and rebooting.
+After Bitcoin and Ethereum hard forks that spit each platform into two instances, transaction replay has been used as an attack to double spend and change the state on both instances \cite{SFOX19}.